alco/gostart/README.md

     └── testy
 ```

-Each of the subdirectories inside `src` represents a separate package or a command (see [next question](#faq2) describing the difference between packages and commands).
+Each of the subdirectories inside `src` represents a separate package or a command (see [question 11](#faq11) describing the difference between packages and commands).
 Each one will contain at least one _.go_ file and may also have subdirectories of its own.

 For more information about `GOPATH` and workspace directory structure, run `go help gopath`.